cecton/blog/content/posts/empowering-and-motivation.md

 What motivates engineers
 ------------------------

+Recently I have come to realize that there are plenty of great engineers everywhere, but most of them are not allowed to shine in their job because of bad (or missing) company culture, wrong interview process, bad management, etc...
+In order to create a team of talented people, I believe you need to create a great company culture by: empowering them and allowing them to grow.
+Highly motivated people are capable to learn and improve much more faster than average.

 > *"[Engineers] want to solve hard, commercially relevant problems, with people
 > that inspire us, achieving a mission that we believe in."*
 >